apache/causeway-site/content/reference/recognized-annotations/about.md

     <tr>
         <td><a href="./ViewModel.html">@ViewModel</a></td>
         <td>Domain, Persistence</td>
-        <td>Specify that a class is a view model (rather than a persisted entity).
+        <td>Specify that a class is a view model (as opposed to an entity or domain service).
         </td>
         <td></td>
         <td></td>